-2.7.a Fuel may only contain methanol (methyl alcohol) CAS number 67-56-1, and/or Ethanol (Ethyl Alcohol) CAS number 64-17-5, lubricating oil, a small content of anti-corrosion chemicals and maximum 25% of nitro methane (CAS number 75-52-5) in volume.
+- 2.7.a Fuel may only contain methanol (methyl alcohol) CAS number 67-56-1, and/or Ethanol (Ethyl Alcohol) CAS number 64-17-5, lubricating oil, a small content of anti-corrosion chemicals and maximum 25% of nitro methane (CAS number 75-52-5) in volume.
 The specific gravity of the mixture may not be heavier than 0.91 grams/cc at 20°C and standard atmospheric pressure.
 Measurement will be done with a nitromax 25% in the pit lane and/or anywhere inside the venue.
-Any fuel detected heavier than 0.91 will means that the driver will have the result deleted from the heat or final where the fuel was found too heavy.

-The following additives are strictly prohibited; Hydrazine, Hydrogen Peroxide, Toluene, Propylene Oxide.

-2.7.b Random fuel tests will be made at any time during the World Championship.
+Any fuel detected heavier than 0.91 or containing more nitro as specified will means that the driver will have the result deleted from the heat or final where the fuel was found too heavy.
+The following additives are strictly prohibited; Hydrazine, Hydrogen Peroxide, Toluene, Propylene Oxide, but not restricted to other harmful/dangerous products.
+IFMAR has the right to take samples for analysing and penalties can be given to manufacturers that have used other ingredients or more nitro as mentioned in the rules. - 2.7.b Random fuel tests will be made at any time during the World Championship.
 Samples and counter samples will be collected for analysis and any competitor found to be using any of the above additives will be disqualified and any race result obtained will be null and void.
 Further punishment may be determined by IFMAR, such as a ban from all future International Racing.